drdragon79/infosec-stuff/Active Directory/AD Concepts/Database.md

 CN=Administrator,OU=Users,DC=doctor,DC=local
 ```
 1. `Domain Components (DC)` : Identifies the domain.
 DC for `it.doctor.local` would be `DC=it,DC=doctor,DC=local`.
-2. `Organizational Unit (OU)` : Identifies organizational units used to store objects.
+2. `Organizational Unit (OU)` : Identifies organisational units used to store objects.
 3. `Common Name (CN)` : Identifies objects or containers.

 # Partitions